drush211/Speedruns/Games/Chrono_Cross/Guides/Any%_Good_Ending.md

   * Rename Harle to H
   * Head all the way down, and enter the pit at the bottom.
 No switches need to be hit.
-  * Head out of the marsh, and back to Opassa Beach.
+  * Head out of the marsh, and back to Opassa Beach and use the Astral Amulet.
   * Menu
     * Harle (Equip) - Remove Mythril Mail (Skip if dropped by Viper)
     * Lynx (Equip) - Mythril Mail/Dragoon Gauntlet/Dragoon Gauntlet/Ivory Helmet